 Staying Active After Abdominal Liposuction Wards Off Deep Belly Fat

-A new study confirms how important it is to stay active after abdominal liposuction.
+A recent study confirms how important it is to stay active after abdominal liposuction.

 Patients in a Brazilian study who didn’t exercise after surgery had an increase in visceral fat around their abdominal organs.